Association of College and University Housing Officers-International: Professional development

 ACUHO-I produces several national professional development programs each year, including an annual conference, specialty conferences related to business operations and facilities, a summer graduate assistantship program, as well as various institutes and regional events.

 Publications and research

 ACUHO-I produces two regular publications, Talking Stick magazine and the Journal of College and University Student Housing.
 Talking Stick is a bimonthly magazine that discusses news and developments in college housing.
 The Journal of College and University Student Housing is an academic and scholarly journal that examines student affairs and housing topics.

 Advocacy and public efforts

-ACUHO-I has made public statements disagreeing with the National Labor Standards Board decision to permit resident assistants to unionize as well as in opposition to proposed changes in overtime salary threshold proposed by President Barack Obama.
-ACUHO-I also has commented and supported the expansion of housing options for transgender students.
+ACUHO-I has made public statements disagreeing with the National Labor Relations Board's decision permitting resident assistants to unionize, as well as in opposition to proposed changes to the overtime salary threshold proposed by President Barack Obama.
+ACUHO-I also has supported the expansion of housing options for transgender students.

 ACUHO-I belongs to the Student Affairs Consortium on Government Relations, along with other student affairs associations such as American College Personnel Association, the Association for Student Conduct Administration, NASPA, and the National Intramural and Recreational Sports Association.